P ≠ NP Proof

 expect from the method that the XG-SAT was defined, Q cannot be a

 magical or dream machine, since it must be an actual machine.
-Thus, in order to

 1. Q simulates the running of S for:

-i.
-All the possible inputs;
+All the possible inputs (m = 2n);

-an arbitrary nonempty proper subset of all them;
+All the inputs from an arbitrary nonempty proper subset

-Only one input (or all from a nonempty
+iii.
+Only one input (or all from a nonempty proper subset of all them) previously computed whose return decides the question (m

 2. Q does not

-simulate the running of S at all.
+simulate the running of S at all (m = 0).

 Proof.
 These ways